Travelling from Cancun to Holbox: All Transport Options

 Isla Holbox Ferry

-On the ferry, larger luggage is stored at the back of the boat and seating is available inside and on the top deck.
-The journey takes around 30 minutes and is not normally too choppy or windy.
+Larger luggage is stored at the back of the boat and seating is available inside and on the top deck.
+The journey takes around 30 minutes and isn’t normally too choppy or windy.

 Getting to Isla Holbox by Private Boat Transfer

 Alternatively, negotiate with a local boat owner around the Chiquilá port for a private Holbox transfer.
-I’d only recommend this for larger groups as otherwise, it will cost more.
+I’d only recommend this for larger groups as otherwise, it’ll cost more.

 Expect the journey to be bumpier as you’ll be travelling in a small, motor-powered boat.
 Not recommended if you’re easily travel-sick or seasick – stick to the ferry!

-If you’re short on time, a tour to Isla Holbox from Cancún and the Riviera Maya is a perfect way to not miss out on this island paradise.
-The slow pace of life, chilled vibe, rustic buildings and white sand beaches make it seem a world away from the hustle and bustle of Quintana Roo’s more popular towns.
+If you only have a day to visit, a tour to Isla Holbox from Cancún and the Riviera Maya is a perfect way to not miss out on this island paradise.
+The slow pace of life, chilled vibe, rustic buildings and white sand beaches make it seem a world away from the hustle and bustle of the more popular towns.

 The tours are full days, you’ll likely be picked up just after dawn and return as the sun’s going down.
 But, in that time, you’ll have a full day of activities making the long drive worth it.